 There is also 24-hour medical telephone counselling, tel: 1220.
 The service is guaranteed in Estonian and Russian.
 If using foreign mobile network operator, please dial +372 634 6630 for medical counselling.

 One can reach an ambulance on 112 from all over Estonia.

 The accident ward and the emergency medical service unit are open 24/7 and you may seek help from them especially at weekends and at night time when family practitioners are off duty.
 In Tartu, both the emergency medical care unit and the accident ward are located in Puusepa St. 8.
 In the case of emergency treatment, you may always go to the emergency reception or call an ambulance.

 Transportation by ambulance in the case of emergency is free of charge.
-Visit fee of up to 5 EUR can be charged if you go to the emergency reception.
+Visit fee of up to 5 EUR can be charged if you go to the emergency reception (in Estonian).

 Emergency medical care unit

 L.Puusepa 8, Section G1, first floor

 Medical specialist may find that you need hospitalisation.
 If you are insured, in-patient fee of up to 2.50 EUR per day is charged for up to 10 days per hospitalisation.

 In most cases, you should only pay the visit fee and the doctor will send invoices for the rest of the costs directly to your insurance provider.
 If the doctor you visit does not have a contract with the insurance provider for the compensation of cost, you must pay the full cost of the health service yourself.
 In that case, keep all the cost documents and referrals and apply for compensation from your insurance provider.
 If you have any problems using your (private) health insurance in Estonia, you can ask for information and advice from your insurance provider or the Estonian Health Insurance Fund by calling their information line 16363.